hajame/RandomDungeonGenerator2000/documentation/specifications.md

 # Project Specifications

 The program creates an ASCII dungeon filled with rooms and mazes.

-It accepts user input for the size of the maze and number of rooms.
+It accepts user input for the size of the maze and number attempts to make rooms (which normally results in having more rooms).

 ## Creating the dungeon

 The application uses four stages to create the randomized dungeon:

-1. Create rooms at random, but non-overlapping locations
+1. Create rooms at random, but non-overlapping locations.
-2. Fill the empty space with corridors created by a randomised [Flood fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm
+2. Fill the empty space with corridors created by a randomised [Flood Fill](https://en.wikipedia.org/wiki/Flood_fill) algorithm
 3. Starting from a random room, add doors that connect every room and corridor segment to each other, allowing travel from any square to any other square
 4. Remove deadends